Bashyitsi/alu-shell/io_redirections_and_filters/README.md

-a script that removes all letters c and C from input.
+ a script that reverse its input.